misotanni/misotanni.github.io/fjs/en/crash.md

 <audio controls><source src="" type=""></audio>

-As you can see (and this is true for the whole harmonic series), all accidentals in the harmonic series are positive.
+As you can see (and this is true for the whole infinite harmonic series), all accidentals in the harmonic series are positive.
 Doesn't this look much cleaner than what it would be if we used direction instead?
 I understand that you may initially be confused by this choice, but with time, you will see for yourself that it does make the FJS more logical and much easier to use.

 One more note: the FJS also allows interval names to include these superscripts and subscripts.
 This, in fact, is how JI ratios are formally named using the FJS.
 For example, 5/4 is written in the FJS as M3<sup>5</sup>.
 This means that it will be E<sup>5</sup> above C, or A<sup>5</sup> above F, or B<sup>5</sup> above G, etc.